-All our boarders are full boarders, although they may go home on Saturday night if free from school commitments.
+All boarders at Bedales Senior are full boarders, although they may go home on Saturday night if free from school commitments.

 Activities are provided for boarders at the weekend, both at school and off-site.
 The gym, swimming pool and sports hall are open for boarders at specific times, while in the evenings there are often combined events across the houses, and activities in the afternoons.

 Students are able to go into Petersfield on Saturday afternoon or during the day on Sunday.
 They are also welcome to simply enjoy some downtime and recharge as they would do at home.

 The boarding houses are staffed by residential houseparents, residential/non-residential tutors and matrons, and visiting duty staff.